The Sysco Dividend Survives Uncertain Times

-So let’s get on with our main course, a dividend stock analysis of Sysco.
-(Sorry, couldn’t help myself.
-Not enough sleep!)
+But now, let’s get on with today’s main course, a Sysco dividend stock analysis.

-Sysco is a global leader in selling, marketing and distributing food and non-food products.
-Their primary customers are restaurants, healthcare facilities, educational institutions and lodging establishments.
+Sysco is a global leader in selling, marketing, and distributing food and non-food products.
+Their primary customers are restaurants, healthcare businesses, educational institutions, and lodging establishments.

 The company is comprised of four business groups:

-Broadline is the largest.
-It distributes a full line of food and non-food products to independent restaurants, chain restaurants, in addition to healthcare and educational facilities across the US.
+US Broadline is the largest.
+It distributes a full line of food and non-food products to independent restaurants, chain restaurants, healthcare institutions, and educational facilities across the US.

-International supports customer’s food and non-food product needs in 90 different countries around the world outside of the US.
+International supports customer’s food and non-food product needs in many different countries outside of the US.

 Sygma focuses on the logistics of working closely with centralized corporate purchasing systems of large national restaurant chains.